rsmaller/dialog-parser/README.md

 This is a digital story game/project written entirely in C partially for the purpose of understanding how nodes, pointers, and GitHub work.
 The other half of this was for me to be funny and make a few laughs.

 This project has a tree somewhere in the order of 80 dialog nodes.
-It took many hours of work to make the node parsing functionality and of course the nodes themnselves.
+It took many hours of work to make the node parsing functionality and of course the nodes themselves.
 Enjoy!

 ## Usage
 Firstly, after obtaining the binary either via release or compiling, the program can be run as follows: